 I was 21 years old.

 It took me 10 years and over 500 doctors and tons of meds and supplements and healers and time and tears and effort.
 But I never gave up.
-I wanted to many, many times but my body can no longer handle ‘medications’ because I react so badly.
+I wanted to give up many, many times but my body cannot handle ‘medications’ because I react so badly.
 So I had NO other option.